Searching for a no BS Smart Blogger Content Marketing Certification review?

 Before joining the Content Marketing Certification, I also went through Smart Blogger’s other courses—Freedom Machine and Serious Bloggers Only.

-These two courses helped me build the Project Untethered blog to where it is today.
+These two courses helped me get the Project Untethered blog off the ground.

 That said, CMC is way more useful for people who want to start earning money online as quickly as possible.